 Next, we evaluate DeFoG on the Moses benchmark \citep{polykovskiy2020molecular}, derived from the ZINC Clean Leads collection \citep{sterling2015zinc}, featuring molecules with 8 to 27 heavy atoms, filtered by specific criteria.

-Finally, we include the Guacamol benchmark \citep{brown2019guacamol}, based on the ChEMBL 24 database \citep{mendez2019chembl}.
+Then, we include the Guacamol benchmark \citep{brown2019guacamol}, based on the ChEMBL 24 database \citep{mendez2019chembl}.
 This dataset comprises synthesized molecules, tested against biological targets, with sizes ranging from 2 to 88 heavy atoms.

-Next, we evaluate DeFoG on the Moses benchmark \citep{polykovskiy2020molecular}, derived from the ZINC Clean Leads collection \citep{sterling2015zinc}, which contains molecules ranging from 8 to 27 heavy atoms, filtered according to certain criteria.
-Lastly, we include the Guacamol benchmark \citep{brown2019guacamol}, derived from the ChEMBL 24 database \citep{mendez2019chembl}.
-This benchmark contains only molecules that have been synthesized and tested against biological targets, with 2 to 88 heavy atoms.
+Lastly, we also include the ZINC250k dataset \citep{sterling2015zinc}, which contains 249,455 molecules with up to 38 heavy atoms from 9 element types.
+We evaluate DeFoG’s performance under the same setting of previous works \citep{jo2024graphgenerationdiffusionmixture}.

 \paragraph{Metrics} For the QM9 dataset, we follow the dataset splits and evaluation metrics outlined by \citet{vignac2022digress}.
 For the Moses and Guacamol benchmarks, we adhere to the training setups and evaluation metrics proposed by \citet{polykovskiy2020molecular} and \citet{brown2019guacamol}, respectively.
 Note that Guacamol includes molecules with charges; therefore, the generated graphs are converted to charged molecules based on the relaxed validity criterion used by \citet{jo2022score} before being translated to their corresponding SMILES representations.
 The validity, uniqueness, and novelty metrics reported by the Guacamol benchmark are actually V, V.U., and V.U.N., and are referred to directly as V, V.U., and V.U.N. in the table for clarity.
 For ZINC250k, we adopt the standard evaluation metrics commonly used for this benchmark (see, e.g., \citet{jo2024graphgenerationdiffusionmixture,eijkelboom2024variational}), which comprise a subset of the metrics described above.